mgoadric/cardstock/_posts/2019-03-12-bundles-heuristics.md

 (See this previous post for a [review of the heuristics]({{ site.baseurl }}{% post_url 2018-12-11-heuristics %}) I'll be discussing.)

-#### Fairness = 0.98
+#### Fairness = 0.88

 With games using just random players, we can determine if Stealing Bundles exhibits some bias toward the first player, either favorably or unfavorably.
-And as we have found for other games, this game is very fair.
-The image below shows that random players behave as expected, giving no advantage or disadvantage to the first player.
+And as we have found for other games, this game is mostly fair.
+The image below shows that random players behave as expected.

 ![Stealing Bundles Fairness]({{site.url}}{{site.baseurl}}/images/stealingbundles/fairness.png){:class="post-image"}

-This continued result of high fairness for these games is to be expected; if a game is biased toward a certain player winning, it is unlikely to be played and become popular.
+However in the four-player game, there is an indication that the first player will win more often than average.
+More simulations could help determine if this is random fluctuations or a true bias.

 #### Convergence = 0.51